awsdocs/aws-cloud9-user-guide/doc_source/lambda-functions.md

 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/lambda-functions.html)

-#### Use AWS CloudFormation to Delete the Remote Version of the Function<a name="lambda-functions-delete-remote-cloudformation"></a>
+#### Use AWS CloudFormation to delete the remote version of the function<a name="lambda-functions-delete-remote-cloudformation"></a>

 Use the AWS CloudFormation console or code to delete the stack that has the same name as the `StackName` value in the `.application.json` file, as follows\.

 **Warning**
 When you delete a stack, AWS CloudFormation deletes all AWS resources that are associated with that stack\.
 This includes not only Lambda functions but could also include other related resources such as APIs in Amazon API Gateway\.
 If you accidentally delete the remote version of a function and need to recover it, you can upload the local version of the function from the AWS Cloud9 IDE to Lambda, if the local version still exists\.
-For instructions, see [Upload Code for a Lambda Function](#lambda-functions-upload-code)\.
+For instructions, see [Upload code for a Lambda function](#lambda-functions-upload-code)\.
 All of the stack's other resources are permanently deleted and cannot be recovered\.
 + To delete the stack by using the AWS CloudFormation console, do the following\.

   1. Open the AWS CloudFormation console, at [https://console\.aws\.amazon\.com/cloudformation](https://console.aws.amazon.com/cloudformation)\.